igoose1/get-ddg/README.md

 You can use duckduckgo bangs.
 It's a fast way to find information.

-For example `!yt dude perfect` will open YouTube channel "Dude Perfect".
+For example `!yt Dude Perfect` will open YouTube channel "Dude Perfect".

 More information:
 [DuckDuckGo !Bang](https://duckduckgo.com/bang)